Empeeric/Gouda/README.md

     },

     //sections. the order will affect sections and models listed in each
-    //all the rest of redisterd models will go to default section
     sections: [
         { label: 'Main', models: '*' },
         { label: 'CMS', models: ['page', 'post', 'gallery'] },